void-ppc/void-ppc-docs/src/faq/index.md

    servers with huge amounts of RAM, which Void does not primarily target (other distros primarily aim at servers)
 5) Guard pages become viable again, without wasting virtual memory
+6) Transparent hugepages mostly allow addressing scenarios which would benefit from bigger pages than default

 There are some drawbacks, which typically have workarounds, and have their own FAQ entries.